alcole/turbine-pipeline/readme.md

 ## Installation
 Running `setup.py` will add the required locations to the schema and create a test data set written to csv.
+This is not installed as part of the bundle as is used one time only.
 Test data is stored and processed in a separate schema to isolate from production workloads

 Use [bundle deploy](bundle/turbine/README.md) to install the code.
 The `databricks.yml` file contains 2 parameters that will need to be updated before running.
 Go to [databricks.yml](bundle/turbine/databricks.yml) and update `workspace.host` and `current_user.userName`